zoofytech/zoofytech.github.io/_posts/2022-12-27-how-this-site-works.md

     - name: Check for changes
       run: |
-        if ! git diff --exit-code HEAD HEAD~1; then echo "There have been no changes..exiting"
+        if ! git diff --exit-code HEAD~1 HEAD; then echo "There have been no changes..exiting"
           exit 0
         fi